Jonathan Cohen (conductor): Biography

 After finishing his studies at Clare College, Cambridge, Cohen began his professional career by establishing himself as a cellist.
 He performed as guest principal with many of the UK's foremost orchestras and ensembles, both symphonic and period.
 With this experience he developed a speciality in the field of early music and an interest in period instruments.
 He was a founder member of the London Haydn Quartet in 2000 and continues to perform chamber music with friends and colleagues.

-Cohen is Artistic Director and founder of the British early music ensemble Arcangelo, which he founded in 2010 as an outgrowth of his assembling an orchestra for a recording project with Iestyn Davies, whom he had known since university.
+Cohen is artistic director and founder of the British early music ensemble Arcangelo, which he founded in 2010 as an outgrowth of his assembling an orchestra for a recording project with Iestyn Davies, whom he had known since university.
 With Arcangelo he has recorded a wide range of music, from Porpora and Handel to Gluck and Mozart, including albums for Hyperion Records with soloists Iestyn Davies MBE and Christopher Purves.

-Cohen has been the Artistic Director of the Tetbury Music Festival since 2013.

-Cohen is Artistic Partner of the Saint Paul Chamber Orchestra (Minnesota, US) and Associate Conductor of Les Arts Florissants.
+Cohen has been the artistic director of the Tetbury Music Festival since 2013.
+Cohen has served as an Artistic Partner with the Saint Paul Chamber Orchestra (Minnesota, US) and Associate Conductor of Les Arts Florissants.

-On 6 October 2016, the Quebec City-based period orchestra Les Violons du Roy named Cohen its next music director, effective with the 2017–2018 season.
+On 6 October 2016, Les Violons du Roy named Cohen its next music director, effective with the 2017–2018 season.
+Cohen concluded his tenure as music director of Les Violons du Roy at the close of the 2024-2025 season and now has the title of Chef principal ('Principal director') with the ensemble.

 Cohen first guest-conducted the Handel and Haydn Society (H+H) in February 2020.
 He returned for additional guest appearances in April 2022 and October 2022.
 In November 2022, H+H announced the appointment of Cohen as its next artistic director, effective with the 2023-2024 season, with an initial contract of five seasons.